dojo/docs/dojox/grid/EnhancedGrid.rst

 .. image:: descending-sort-1.png

-* Once a column is sorted descending, the sort choice changes to a 'remove sort' function.
+* Once a column is sorted descending, the sort choice changes to a 'remove sort' function (see the figure below).
 When a column is removed from the sort, other columns in the sort will be adjusted to reflect the new sort order.
 For example, Year would become the second column in the sort if is had previously been the third.

 .. image:: remove-sort.png